Tarquiscani/evolving-city-generation/doc/city_generation_algorithm/city_generation_algorithm.md

     ![Room](images/algorithm_expansion_adjacency.png)
 3. The new room must not block the access to existing buildings in the block (i.e. cannot create a courtyard in which there is a building with no other access to *the outisde*).
     ![Room](images/algorithm_expansion_block_access.png)
-4. Among all the possible positions pick the one that maximizes the length of the wall shared with another room of that building.
+4. Among all the possible positions pick the one that maximizes the length of the wall shared with other rooms of that building.
     ![Room](images/algorithm_expansion_maximize_adjacency.png)

 ## Build a new building: